What to Do if You Can't Sleep

 - Have a regular, calming routine before bedtime, like taking a warm bath or reading.

-Most of the time, talking with your parent is all you need to do to handle a sleep problem.
-Your mom or dad can help you improve your bedtime routine and help you be patient while you develop new sleep habits.
+Most of the time, talking with your parents or caregiver is all you need to do to handle a sleep problem.
+They can help you make a relaxing bedtime routine.

-But if a kid has really tough sleep problems, he or she might need extra help.
-That could mean talking to a counselor or psychologist about stress or sadness the kid is feeling.
+But if you are having a tough time getting enough sleep, you might need extra help.
+That could mean talking to a counselor or psychologist about stress or sadness you might be feeling.

 - Write in a journal before you go to bed.
-This practice clears your mind so you won't have all those thoughts crowding your brain when you're trying to sleep.
+This can help clear your mind so you won't have all those thoughts crowding your brain when you're trying to sleep.

 - Sleep in a dark, comfortable room.
-Light signals your body that it's time to be awake, so you want to avoid it at night.
-But if you are really afraid of the dark, it's OK to try a dim night-light.
-And being hot and sweaty or shivering from the cold can easily keep you up.
+Light tells your body that it's time to be awake, so you want it to be dark at night.
+But if you are really afraid of the dark, it's OK to turn on a dim night-light.
+People sleep best when the bedroom is a little cool, but not too cold.

 - Don't sleep with a pet.
 This can be a tough habit to break, but your lovable dog or cat could be keeping you awake.
 As your pet cozies up to you or makes noise, it could wake you from a peaceful sleep.
 Try sleeping without your pet for a couple nights to see if you sleep better that way.